Skip to content

 @property

-def sub_things(self) -> typing.Dict[str, "Thing"]:
+def sub_things(self) -> dict[str, "Thing"]:

-"""other `Thing`'s that are composed within this `Thing`."""
+"""other `Thing`s' that are composed within this `Thing`."""

 things = dict()